top of page

 that exists between media and creative agencies.
 We focus solely on

-communication strategy plugging into the planning teams at creative agencies or
+communication strategy, plugging into the planning teams at creative agencies or

 clients directly to help determine exactly what comms needs to do in order to